Affordable Bail Bonds in Newport Beach, Ca – Get Real Help Now!

 The cost of using a bail bond to get someone out of the Newport Beach Jail is typically 10% of the bail bond amount.
 This is a one-time fee that you pay to the bail bondsman for putting up the full amount of the bail bond with the court.

-The alternative to using the services of a Bail Bondsman is to put up the full amount of the bond with the court.
-You will get this money back once your court case is resolved, which could be several years.
+The alternative to using the services of a bail bonds agent or Bail Bondsman is to put up the full amount of the bond with the court.
+You will get this money back once your court case is resolved and if all the court’s requirements are fulfilled, which could be several years.
 Most people don’t have tens of thousands of dollars lying around that they can afford to leave with the courts, which is why most people use a bail bondsman.

 The only money that you will have to spend on the bail bond is the amount you agree upon with the bail bondsman.
-In some cases, lower amounts may be negotiated, and payment plans may be available as well.
+In some cases, lower amounts may be negotiated, and payment plans and payment options may be available as well.